-Juicy citrus pork loin with a tangy dijon mustard crust, sweet oranges and fresh rosemary.
+Juicy citrus pork loin with a tangy dijon mustard crust, sweet oranges, and fresh rosemary.
 Topped with onions and mushrooms that are sauteed in white wine.
-Easy, two pan dinner, that looks like you spent all day on it!

 This post was sponsored by CalNaturale, but all opinions are my own.
 Thank you for supporting the brands I love!

 This citrus pork loin has some of my favorite ingredients in it, and somehow they all magically work together to make the most delicious sauce.
 It’s tangy, sweet, and earthy all at the same time.
 I love mushrooms, white wine, oranges, and whole grain mustard.
 Look at those grains, aren’t they so pretty?!

 This is an easy recipe that you can make any night for dinner or you can serve it at a dinner party, and I guarantee everyone will think you were in the kitchen all day cooking it!

 Rosemary Citrus Pork Loin Sauce